MES architecture

 The same operations are available in direct UI actions.
 The difference is only interface, not business logic.

-Quality Analyst is not prompt-only.
+The Quality Monitor is not prompt-only.
 It can activate on realtime events when yield drops below threshold, when defect clusters form within a window, or when scrap rates rise unexpectedly.

 After activation, it uses read-focused tools like `get_yield_report`, `get_unit_history`, and `search_units`, then publishes a concise alert with likely root causes and suggested checks.